Kyrillos-Samy1/Kyrillos-Samy1/README.md

 I'm a Software Engineer passionate about building interactive user interfaces using **React.js & Next.js**.
 I continuously improve my skills by building real-world projects and exploring modern web technologies.

-I am seeking a Frontend Developer position where I can apply my skills in building interactive and responsive web applications.
+I am seeking **a Frontend Developer position** where I can apply my **1 year** of professional experience in building interactive and responsive web applications.
 I am eager to learn, grow, and contribute to a dynamic team while enhancing my expertise in Frontend development.
+With a proven ability to deliver clean, scalable, and high-performance solutions, I aim to add real value to innovative projects and continue expanding my technical skill set.

 ---